lift, tighten, rejuvenate

 The Plasma Pen has excellent results anywhere on the body.
 It works particularly well on the face and neck.
 Some skin conditions that it fixes include lines around the mouth, acne scars, crow’s feet, forehead wrinkles, jowls, marionette lines, nasal labial folds, neck lines, smoker’s lines, stretch marks and bags and hoods around the eyes.

-Advantages of the Plasma Pen
+Benefits of the Plasma Pen include:

 We don’t think so and especially not with our #1 device.
 For many, Plasma Pen is virtually a pain-free treatment and is often described as merely tingly.
 We see many clients fall asleep during their procedure.
 However, the treatment may be moderately uncomfortable depending on you and where you are being treated.
 Eyelid procedures (where the skin is at its thinnest) can be more painful for some people but our device, plasma delivery and super-fine probes allow our technicians to work very quickly and efficiently and this minimises potential discomfort for you by design.